aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render CGM to TXT" h2="Export CGM File to TXT via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}
-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert CGM file to TXT within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to TXT.
+With Aspose.Total for .NET, converting CGM files to TXT format within .NET, C#, ASP.NET, and VB.NET applications is made easy.
+The process involves two simple steps using the powerful capabilities of Aspose.PDF for .NET and Aspose.Cells for .NET Spreadsheet Programming API.

+Firstly, using Aspose.PDF for .NET, you can export CGM files to XLSX (Excel) format.
+Aspose.PDF for .NET provides a robust API for working with PDF documents, allowing seamless CGM to XLSX conversion.

+Next, by leveraging Aspose.Cells for .NET, the Spreadsheet Programming API, you can easily convert the XLSX file to TXT format.
+Aspose.Cells for .NET offers a comprehensive range of features and tools to manipulate Excel files, facilitating efficient XLSX to TXT conversion.
 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}